ejbarlow/chronolog/README.md

 Runs ChronoLog in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `yarn create-manifest`

+Fetches image details from a root directory and generates a manifest JSON file.
+See `/utils/createScanManifest.mjs` for more details.

 ### `yarn test`

 Launches Jest in the interactive watch mode.